aldebaran/qibuild/doc/source/advanced/guide/overview/building_a_project.rst

 * :ref:`qibuild-qtcreator`

-qiBuild is known to work fine with these IDEs, there may be some work to do to be able to use XCode or Eclipse.
+qiBuild is known to work fine with these IDEs, there may be some work to do to be able to use Xcode or Eclipse.
 Patches and tutorials welcome !

 Using Aldebaran packages